Coco Chanel - Unapologetically herself

 Her influence on modern fashion stands the test of time.
 She is the only fashion designer on Time Magazine’s list of the most influential people of the 20th century, and 50 years after her death, Chanel is still one of the most influential fashion houses in the world.
 Her design aesthetic shaped the fashions of the post World War I era.
 The Chanel trademark look was one of youth and one that liberated physically from the confines of the Victorian era.
 Her designs were ambitious and influential, leaving echoes of her style throughout the 21st Century.

 The house of Chanel has set up ‘Fondation Chanel’ in her memory, empowering women and girls in 35 different countries with education, healthcare, as well as mentorship and support to female entrepreneurs.
 To learn more about Coco Chanel’s impact, or visit her haute-couture workshop, join us on one of our exclusive, curated Fashion Week trips to Paris.

-Michelle Sitbon is an Art Travel Curator and founder of the MIRIAM Giving Circle Tours program.
+Michelle Sitbon is an Art Travel Curator of travel experiences for philanthropically-minded women and organizations with a strong focus on women philanthropic projects, local experiences and art.
 She is regularly hosting exclusive-access Fashion Week tours to Paris including haut-couture behind the scenes experiences.